Como Ama una Mujer: Critical reception

+In a retrospective review for Albumism, music critic Quentin Harrison remarked positively, "The contents of the LP bridged an engaging stratum of traditional-to-contemporary Latin pop aesthetics [...]."
+He elaborated further regarding its legacy on Lopez's overall musical career, "[...]
+Como Ama una Mujer remains one of Lopez’s most consistent records, fueled by the passion and determination initially glimpsed on This Is Me…Then.
+That spirit has kept Jennifer Lopez as a strong presence in popular music for more than two decades."

 Commercial performance

 Como Ama una Mujer debuted at number ten on the US Billboard 200 chart with 48,000 copies sold in its first week.
 This made Lopez the fifth artist to land in the top ten with a Spanish-language album, and also marked the highest first-week sales for an artist's debut Spanish album.
 It also topped the Billboard Latin Albums Chart for four consecutive weeks; spending 30 weeks on the chart before leaving the top 100.
 As of June 2013, it has sold 218,000 copies in the United States.